Topic-specific policies

 1. Limited information security awareness and competence by most people.
 IoT things are generally just black-boxes.

-2. Ad hoc assemblages of networked IT systems - including things worn/carried about the person (residents and visitors) and work things, not just things physically installed about the home (e.g. smart heating controls, door locks and cat feeders).
+2. Ad hoc assemblages of networked IT systems - including things worn/carried about the person (residents and visitors) and work things, not just things physically permanently installed about the home (e.g. smart heating controls, door locks and cat feeders).

 3. Things are not [always] designed for adequate security or privacy since other requirements (such as low price and ease of use) generally take precedence.
 Finite processing and storage capacities, plus limited user interfaces, hamper or constrain their security capabilities.